-Couple charged in death of malnourished infant take deal
+Nebraska couple plead guilty in death of malnourished infant

-LOUISVILLE, Neb.
+PLATTSMOUTH, Neb.
 (AP) — An eastern Nebraska couple has taken a plea deal in the death of one of their malnourished infant twin daughters.

 Cass County District Court records show 24-year-old David and 21-year-old Kassandra Krutina, of Louisville (LOO’-iss-vihl), are scheduled to be sentenced Oct.
-21. They’d pleaded guilty to two counts of negligent child abuse causing serious injury.
-Prosecutors lowered the charges in return for the Krutinas’ guilty pleas.
-The plea agreement says prosecution and defense lawyers will recommend five years of probation for both parents.
+21. They pleaded guilty to two counts of negligent child abuse causing serious injury.
+Prosecutors reduced the charges in return for the Krutinas’ guilty pleas.
+The plea agreement says prosecutors and defense lawyers will recommend five years of probation for each parent.

 The charges stem from the death of their 6-month-old daughter, Samantha.
 The Krutinas took her and her twin sister Charlotte to a hospital Sept.
 1 last year.
 Both were underweight, and Samantha died.

-An autopsy says Samantha died of a bacterial infection caused by malnourishment.
+An autopsy showed that Samantha died of a bacterial infection caused by malnourishment.